 Motorcycle accidents happen for many of the same reasons as car crashes – drunk, drowsy, or distracted driving, speeding, or recklessness.
 But bikers face additional threats.
-The smaller stature of motorcycles makes them harder for other drivers to see.
 Motorcycles can move and maneuver in ways that cars and trucks may not anticipate.
-Lane-splitting, increased vulnerability to hazardous road conditions, and cars making left-hand turns also present distinct dangers for bikers.
+Lane-splitting, which is outlawed in the state of Louisiana, increases vulnerability to hazardous road conditions, and cars making left-hand turns also present distinct dangers for bikers.

 We Don’t Let Bikers Down.
 Call Us Today.

-Even though bikers are a more diverse group than ever and are some of the most responsible folks on the road, they can still face prejudice by police or jurors who may consciously or otherwise think that an accident must have been their fault.
+Bikers are a more diverse group than ever and are some of the most responsible folks on the road.
+Despite this, they can still face prejudice by police or jurors who may consciously or otherwise think that an accident must have been their fault.
 I don’t stand for that.
-At my firm, bikers get the respect, forceful advocacy, and compensation they deserve.

-Our proven three-step plan is designed to quickly get you back on your bike and back to your life:
+As soon as you get in an accident we recommend using our proven three-step plan designed to get you back on your bike and back to your life:

 - Talk to Parker